Agrimatics/activemodel-datastore/README.md

 `nested_models` will return the child objects.
 If the nested form submitted params contained a truthy `_destroy` key, the appropriate nested_models will have `marked_for_destruction` set to True.

+## <a name="gotchas"></a>Datastore Gotchas
+#### Ordering of query results is undefined when no sort order is specified.
+When a query does not specify a sort order, the results are returned in the order they are retrieved.
+As Cloud Datastore implementation evolves (or if a project's indexes change), this order may change.
+Therefore, if your application requires its query results in a particular order, be sure to specify that sort order explicitly in the query.

 ## <a name="wip"></a>Work In Progress